-Commenting on presentation papers:
+Commenting on reviews:

-You are required to comment on at least two presentation papers submitted by your colleagues on within the week following their submission (the latest).
+You are required to comment on at least two presentation papers posted by your colleagues on Canvas within the week following their on-line submission (the latest).
 This not only gives you an opportunity to build an epistemic community among yourselves, but will also help you to learn a lot about the shortcomings and strengths of your own review and broaden your knowledge of key concepts in American politics.
 Please make sure when making suggestions for improvements for future assignments that your comments are constructive and realistic.
 You will notice that commenting on other students' work, especially the paper's strengths and weaknesses as well as unclear phrasing and grammatical errors, will help you as much as them.
 Each of your two comments need to be AT LEAST 200 words long.

-Developing and administrating one's own Citizenship Test:

-During the course of the term you are required to develop your own citizenship test (creating questions YOU think citizens should know) and administer it to AT LEAST three people.
+Developing and administrating one's own Citizenship Test: During the course of the term you are required to develop your own citizenship test (creating questions YOU think citizens should know) and administer it to AT LEAST three people.
+These people canNOT be your fellow students in this class and only one person can be a family member.
 In addition to developing and administrating your own citizenship test, you will also need to submit a short two to four-page paper answering a couple of self-reflection questions.

-Detailed instructions and assignment examples will be made available.
+Detailed instructions and assignment examples will be available in the Course Resources Assignments module on Canvas.